 Our Copyright Licensing Agency (CLA) licence terms allow for the following:

-- You may only copy one chapter or 5% of a book, whichever is greater, or one article in a journal issue per course module.
+- We may only copy one chapter or 10% of a book, whichever is greater, or one article in a journal issue per course module.

-- Only one short story from an anthology or collection may be scanned, or one poem of up to 10 pages.
+- Only one short story from an anthology or collection may be scanned, or one poem up to a maximum of 10 pages.

 How long does it take?

-Currently, the service has a notice period of 10 working days in advance of when you need to upload the scan to Blackboard.
+Currently, the service has a notice period of 10 working days in advance of when you need to make the scan available to your students.

 How can I make a request?

-As of September 2015 the Library will be making use of the Reading Online Service to manage all requests for scans.
+Since September 2015 the Library has been making use of the Talis Aspire Online Reading Lists system to manage all requests for scans.

 Scans can be easily requested and distributed to students directly via online reading lists that integrate directly into Blackboard.
-This will ensure a fast, efficient service that can be scaled to meet the needs of more students than was possible under the existing processes.
+This ensures a fast, efficient service that can be scaled to meet the needs of more students than was possible under previous processes.